gitter-badger/x-ui/src/docs/install/installed.md

 ## Once Installed
-Then add the X-UI tag to the body.
+Then add the X-UI tag

 ````html
 <x-ui